mkeet/ODElocalisation/README.md

 A longer description can be found in this blog post: https://keet.wordpress.com/2019/11/15/localising-protege-with-manchester-syntax-into-your-language-of-choice/

+## Contributors
+(in alphabetical order)

-Contributors to the code, at the various stages: Adam Kaliski, Casey O'Donnell, Michael Harrison, and Toky Raboanary.
+* Contributors to the implementation at the various stages: Michael Harrison, Adam Kaliski, Casey O'Donnell, and Toky Raboanary.

-Contributors to translations: Adam Kaliski, Casey O'Donnell, Michael Harrison, Toky Raboanary, Pablo Fillottrani, Tommie Meyer, and Maria Keet.
+* Contributors to translations: Pablo Fillottrani, Michael Harrison, Adam Kaliski, Maria Keet, Tommie Meyer, Casey O'Donnell, and Toky Raboanary.

-Lecturer/supervisor/project lead/enduser-tester: Maria Keet.
+* Lecturer/supervisor/project lead/enduser-tester: [Maria Keet](http://www.meteck.org).

+## Licence

+GNU GPL v3

+## Acknowledgments

+Some funding was received from the [DOT4D project](http://www.dot4d.uct.ac.za/), for a sub-project to improve on the [Ontology Engineering textbook](https://people.cs.uct.ac.za/~mkeet/OEbook/), of which this was an activity.